zhijie-group/SIFT/README.md

 ### **Dataset 📂**
 Create a new file named `test_ori.jsonl` in the directory `/opencompass/data/gsm8k/`, and ensure that the format of this dataset matches that of `/opencompass/data/gsm8k/test.jsonl`.
 You can replace the content with the dataset you want to test.

+We also provide some datasets for evaluation in the ‘data’ folder.
+You may need to modify the key names in the jsonl file, such as changing ‘problem’ to ‘question’ and ‘answer’ to ‘gold’.They can be used to replace the content in ‘/opencompass/data/gsm8k/test_ori.jsonl’.

 ### **Preparation Steps(using GSM8K as an example) 🔧**

 #### **File Replacements 🔄**